 What is the Community Care Program?

-The Community Care Program (CCP) is a state program created in 1979 by Public Act 81-202 for the prevention of premature and unnecessary institutionalization of seniors by providing in-home and community based services.
-CCP is managed by the Illinois Department on Aging (IDoA) and is recognized as a national model of in-home and community based care to at-risk seniors.
-In Fiscal Year (FY) 2008, the program served approximately 50,200 frail older adults with overall expenditures approximating $376 million.
+Created in 1979 by Public Act 81-202, CCP is a State program established to prevent premature and unnecessary institutionalization of seniors by providing in-home and community-based services.
+CCP is managed by the Illinois Department on Aging (IDoA) and is recognized as a national model of in-home and community-based care to at-risk seniors.
+CCP is one of the 1915(c) waivers for home and community-based services under the Medicaid program.
+Services under CCP include: